Amandeep Sandhu

-Amandeep Sandhu (ਅਮਨਦੀਪ ਸੰਧੂ, born 1973) is a Punjabi writer and journalist who writes in English.
+Amandeep Sandhu (born 1973) is a Punjabi writer and journalist who writes in English.
 His second novel Roll of Honour was nominated for Hindu Literary Prize for Best Fiction in 2013.

 Biography

 Sandhu was born in a Sikh family in Rourkela, Odisha in 1973.
 He did a master's degree in English Literature from the University of Hyderabad.
 He then did a Diploma in Journalism from Asian School of Journalism.

 In 2013, he joined Akademie Schloss Solitude, Stuttgart, Germany for a 2-year fellowship.
 In 2021, he was awarded the Homi Bhabha fellowship for 2022-24.
+He received a New India Foundation Book Fellowship in 2025-26 for his upcoming book Keeping the Faith: Sikhs Who Live Outside Panjab, In India.

 His journalism has appeared in The Caravan and The Hindustan Times.

 Works

 Sepia Leaves (2008)

 Sepia Leaves is a semi-autobiographical novel set in 1970s when emergency was declared by then Prime Minister, Indira Gandhi and the protagonist is growing up in Rourkela and his mother has schizophrenia.

 Roll of Honour (2012)

 Roll of Honour is a semi-autobiographical novel which tells the story of Appu who studies at a military boarding school in the fictional town of Jassabad in Punjab in 1984.

 This novel was translated into Punjabi by Daljit Ami under the title Gwah De Fanah Hon Ton Pahilan.